What’s your personal photographic style?

-I religiously ascribe to this school of thought: analyzing your own photographic style and being mercilessly critical about your own work is probably the most difficult thing to learn in photography.
+I religiously ascribe to the following school of thought: analyzing your own photographic style and being mercilessly critical about your own work is the most difficult skill to learn in photography.
 It’s easy to fall in the trap of vanity when your family and friends praise your photos.
 Complacency and the risks of being satisfied with your current level are very luring temptations.

 But how are you going to improve further if you don’t ask yourself the tough questions?
 You are not.